武吉士 | பூகிஸ்

 Spanning two floors and the length of the B3 transfer linkway, the artwork is intended to engage each commuter at his or her own moment, over the many times they might commute across.
 Some commuters might notice it immediately, invoking different feelings at different encounters, or simply take it in only at a subconscious level.

 Bugis MRT station has four exits at ground level (A, B, C and D), but Exits A and C are inaccessible to the disabled.
 Exit C leads to both street level (via a pair of escalators) and a direct link to basement of Bugis Junction Towers.
-A future underground exit to DUO Residences will be opened when the building is completed.

 |Albert Complex, Bugis Village, Church of Our Lady of Lourdes, Fortune Center, Fu Lu Shou Complex, Kwan Im Temple, OG Albert Complex, Queen Street Bus Terminal, Rochor Centre, Sri Krishnan Temple, Summer View Hotel|